Sunday, March 2, 2025

 This is a small 4x6 inch original watercolor painting that is available through my website at greigleach.com or you can simply follow the direct link at the end of the post to purchase the painting above.
 Since it is an original work of art, it is a first come first served reality.
 The work sells for $95 USD including shipping, but, yes, international shipping is both available and extra.

-"Four Women Two K Z24-5" (Original art by Greig Leach)
+"He'll Know in Two Kilometers VA24-17" (Original art by Greig Leach)